-k) Variable funding note facility
+j) Variable funding note facility

-On 22 June 2016, the Company issued a £250 million variable funding note (the "Facility") to Beechbrook UK SME Credit I L.P. (the "Purchaser").
-On 28 April 2017, the Company issued an amendment and restatement of the Note Purchase Agreement which reduced the Facility to the Purchaser to £151.7 million.
-On 28 March 2025, the Facility was extended for a further 5 years (note 19).
+On 20 June 2019, the Company issued a £250 million variable funding note (the "Facility") to Beechbrook UK SME Credit II L.P. (the "Purchaser").
 Under the terms of the Facility, the Company may draw down upon the Facility by issuing Advance Request Notes ("Notes") to the Purchaser and the obligation to repay the liability is measured at fair value which currently approximates cost plus accrued interest.
 The Partnership initially recognises the variable funding note on the date it becomes party to the contractual provisions and derecognises the Notes when, and only when, the Partnership's obligations are discharged, cancelled or they expire.
 The Notes are initially measured at carrying value equivalent to the funds advanced, with any subsequent gain (interest) arising on re-measurement recognised in the Statement of Comprehensive Income.